1920 Cleveland Tigers (NFL) season: Game 8: at Buffalo All-Americans

 In their final game of the 1920 season, the Tigers played against the Buffalo All-Americans, who were coming off their first loss of the season.
 The Public Ledger called the game "scrappy"; most forward passes were blocked, and neither team's offense was productive.
 A total of 5,000 fans showed up to the game.
 The All-Americans had possession on the 5-yard line and the 1-foot line, but the Tigers' defense stopped them.
-The only score of the game came in the third quarter.
-Anderson scored an 8-yard rushing touchdown.
+The only score of the game came in the third quarter when Buffalo quarterback Oscar Anderson scored an 8-yard rushing touchdown going around end.

 Post-season

-Due to several losses, the Tigers did not contend for the APFA trophy in 1920.
+Due to several losses, the Tigers did not contend for the APFA trophy in 1920, a prize awarded by the league's owners to the league's best team at the end of the season.
 The Tigers' performance of 2–4–2 would be the team's best before folding in 1921.
 Sportswriter Bruce Copeland compiled the 1920 All Pro team, but no players made the list.
 As of 2012, no players from the 1920 Dayton Triangles were enshrined in the Pro Football Hall of Fame.